Monarch, Immatures - Danainae Danaus plexippus

 Pupa

 2. Pupa just prior to emergence of adult butterfly.
-There was a nine day period between the larva forming the "J" to the adult butterfly's emergence.
+There was a nine day period between larvae forming a "J" and the adults emergence.

 Host plant